topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 ![](Images/PHPUSE.png)

-N.B : For privacy, the some contents in the page were covered
+N.B : For privacy, I covered some contents in the page

 ## Retrieving data from MySQL database with PHP

 Before we start retrieving data from MySQL data with with PHP,we will first create a test database with a simple "To do list" and configure access so Nginx website would be able to query data from the DB and display the query.
 Note: The native MySQL PHP library mysqlnd doesn’t support caching_sha2_authentication at the time of completing this project therfore the default authentication method for MySQL 8 was used.
 ### Step 1 : connect to the MySQL console using the root account using the command